fetchcord/FetchCord/readme.md

 --hardware, shows only CPU and GPU info.

 --shell, shows only terminal and shell info.

+--time, -t, set custom duration for cycles in seconds.

  -h or --help, shows this information above.